PMP:042 The Future of Education (A Conversation with Undergraduates)

 How would you respond to these four questions?
 Share them with others on your own team and see what kind of collaboration or perspective they provide in your service to students.

-When you enter your email address below, you will automatically receive Principal Matter posts and a free Ebook, 8 Hats: Essential Roles for School Leaders.
+When you enter your email address here, you will automatically receive Principal Matter posts.
 Let’s keep learning together!

 Think someone else would benefit from this episode?